U.S. strikes Islamic State from Mediterranean carrier for first time

 The Navy’s decision to launch the strikes from the Mediterranean, or its 6th Fleet area of operations, also positions the carrier group for any potential action in Libya.

-“It sends a message to friends and foes alike that we can affect both theatres at the same time because of the reach of the naval assets that we have,” said the official.
+“It sends a message to friends and foes alike that we can affect both theaters at the same time because of the reach of the naval assets that we have,” said the official.

 (Reporting by Andrea Shalal; Editing by Tom Brown and Alistair Bell)